fireice-uk/xmr-stak/README.md

 * **Dual E5640** - 365 H/s (same as above)

 ## Default dev donation
 By default the miner will donate 2% of the hashpower (2 minute in 100 minutes) to my pool.
-If you want to change that, edit **donate-level.h** before you build the binaries.
+If you want to change that, edit **xmrstak/donate-level.hpp** before you build the binaries.

 If you want to donate directly to support further development, here is my wallet